 - Wiskott-Aldrich syndrome

 Each disorder has unique symptoms.
-The first indicator that something is wrong with your immune system is becoming repeatedly and chronically sick, even with minor illnesses, including pinkeye, sinus infections, or diarrhea.
-If these problems don’t respond to treatment or don’t completely get better over time, your doctor might test you for a disorder.
+One symptom of a weakened immune system is frequent or chronic illnesses, including pinkeye, sinus infections, colds, or diarrhea.
+If these problems don’t respond to treatment or you don’t completely get better over time, your doctor might test you for an immunodeficiency disorder.
 Recurrent pneumonia and yeast infections could also suggest you have a disorder.

-If your doctor thinks you might have an immunodeficiency disorder, he or she will want to do a thorough medical exam including:
+If your doctor thinks you might have an immunodeficiency disorder, they will want to do the following:

-Vaccines can be used to test your immune system response in what is called an antibody test.
-Your doctor will give you a vaccine and make an appointment in a few days or weeks to test your blood for its response to the vaccine.
+Vaccines can test your immune system response in what is called an antibody test.
+Your doctor will give you a vaccine and then test your blood for its response to the vaccine a few days or weeks later.
 If you don’t have an immunodeficiency disorder, your immune system will produce antibodies to fight the organisms in the vaccine.
 You might have a disorder if your blood test doesn’t show antibodies.

 Treatment for immunodeficiency disorders commonly includes antibiotics and antibody replacement.
-A drug called interferon is often used to treat the viral infections caused by a disorder.
+A drug called interferon is a common treatment for the viral infections caused by a disorder.

-If your bone marrow is not producing enough lymphocytes, your doctor might order a bone marrow transplant.
+If your bone marrow isn’t producing enough lymphocytes, your doctor might order a bone marrow transplant.

 Most doctors agree that people with immunodeficiency disorders can lead full and productive lives.
 Early identification and treatment of the disorder and the problems it causes are very important.